Montana-Media-Arts/441-web-tech-Spring2025-course/modules/week-1/_posts/2017-01-12-new-course-repo.md

 ![Repo Settings Button](../imgs/Screen7.png)

-1. Inside of settings, you will need to scroll down until you find the "Pages" section.
+1. Inside of settings, you will need to scroll down until you find the "Pages" section (on the left).
 2. There you need to change the dropdown menu under source from "None▾" to "Branch: master".
 3. Hit the "Save" button.
 4. The page should reload and at the top, should now be a blue banner saying "GitHub Pages source saved".